s06a/note/README.md

 #### Add note
 ```
-note a [press enter]
+note a [press enter] [write your note] [press ctrl+d when finished]

-write or paste note in a single line

-or in multiple lines

-or accompanied with blank lines

-or even markdowns
-# like this title

-or even jsons like this one:
-{
-    'reasonToUse': 'It is aswesome!'
-}

-don't worry about the complexity of your note!

-press ctrl+d when you finished writing, Voila!
 ```

+### Notes can be

+- single line
+- multiple line
+- json
+- markdown
+- or a complex combination of the afformentioned

 #### Search for keywords